my-language-skills/translations-for-pressbooks/README.md

 1. Clone (or copy) this repository folder `translations-for-pressbooks` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' screen in WordPress
+1. In order to activate translations for certain book it is necessary to enable it in 'EFP Customization' settings page

 ## Upgrades